site logo

 The rest of the War

-He was wounded at Chancellorsville on May 3, 1863; he lived until the 21st of June of 1863.
-His wife had come to Virginia and was transporting him by train back to Spartanburg when he became so weak that he was lifted from the train at Goldsboro, NC, and carried to a friend's house and there died.
+He was mortally wounded at Chancellorsville, VA on 3 May 1863; he lived until the 21st of June of 1863.
+His wife had come to Virginia and was transporting him by train back to Spartanburg when he became so weak that he was taken from the train at Goldsboro, NC, and carried to a friend's house where he died on 21 June 1863.

 References & notes